 “I think from the consumer standpoint, we can all understand and appreciate any marked movement towards the development and adoption of regulatory requirements designed specifically with the protection of personal data in mind,” Josh Campbell, Onspring Consultant of Professional Services, said of the law.
 “GDPR signifies a growing understanding of the importance of consumer data protection.”

-“In conversations with Onspring clients, GDPR seemed daunting, especially with the threat of huge fines for non-compliance,” Kristen Russell, Onspring’s Sr. Director of Sales, said.
+“In conversations with Onspring clients, GDPR seemed daunting, especially with the threat of huge fines for non-compliance,” Kristen Russell, Senior Director at Onspring, said.
 “The full text of GDPR includes 99 articles that set out the rights of individuals and the obligations placed on organizations facing the regulation.”

 That’s a lot of new information to consume and implement, even for the most diligent of companies.
 I’m happy to report that Onspring is up to the challenge of helping their clients meet and comply with the regulations.